-A summary of the material features of the Amended Plan, including the class of persons eligible to participate therein and the number of persons in such class, is included above under the title "Summary of Amended Plan."
+A summary of the material features of the Amended and Restated Plan, including the class of persons eligible to participate therein and the number of persons in such class, is included above under the title "Summary of Amended and Restated Plan."

-The awards, if any, that will be made to eligible persons under the Amended Plan are subject to the discretion of the Compensation Committee and, thus, the Company cannot currently determine the benefits or number of shares subject to awards that may be granted in the future to its executive officers, employees and directors under the Amended Plan.
+The awards, if any, that will be made to eligible persons under the Amended and Restated Plan are subject to the discretion of the Compensation Committee and, thus, the Company cannot currently determine the benefits or number of shares subject to awards that may be granted in the future to its executive officers, employees and directors under the Amended and Restated Plan.
 Therefore, a New Plan Benefits Table is not provided.

-The Company did make its annual equity awards under the Plan for 2018 in August 2018 to the Named Executive Officers, nonemployee directors, and to its other eligible employees.
-The grants to the Named Executive Officers are reflected in the "2018 Grants of Plan-Based Awards" table that can be found on page 42 of this Proxy Statement.
-The 2018 grant to the nonemployee directors is reflected in footnote 2 to the Director Compensation Table.
-On February 22, 2019, the closing price of the Company's common stock was \$37.13 per share.
-As of February 22, 2019, no stock options have been granted under the Plan.
+The Company did make its annual equity awards under the Amended and Restated Plan for 2019 on May 9, 2019 to the Named Executive Officers, nonemployee directors, and to its other eligible employees.
+The grants to the Named Executive Officers are reflected in the "2019 Grants of Plan-Based Awards" table that can be found on page 43 of this Proxy Statement.
+The 2019 grant to the nonemployee directors is reflected in footnote 2 to the Director Compensation Table.
+On February 21, 2020, the closing price of the Company's common stock was \$24.80 per share.
+As of February 21, 2020, no stock options have been granted under the Plan.